Java programmer expert

 }

-In the main method, we create a chain of responsibility, create a hierarchy of individual employees, and then consider the various requirements.
-Each employee will attempt to approve the request.
-If he cannot approve it, he delegates it to the next approver in the chain.
+The main method is to set up a chain of responsibility, create a hierarchy of individual employees and then consider the various requests.
+Each person tries to approve the request.
+If they cannot approve it, they delegate it to the next approver in the chain.

-The Chain of Responsibility design pattern is used in software design when we need to achieve a flexible way of processing requests, not wanting to create a rigid link between the sender and the processor of the request and passing them to a chain of objects for processing.
+The Chain of Responsibility design pattern is used in software design when we want to achieve a flexible way of processing requests, rather than creating a rigid link between the sender and the processor of the request and passing it to a chain of objects for processing.

 We have prepared the files with the above example in the form of code that you can run directly in Java.
 Download the Java Chain of Responsibility code here.